ahmad-commits/aicp_internship/README.md

 # aicp_internship

-Solution to Weekly Tasks for the AICP Internsip
+Solution to Weekly Tasks for the AICP Internship